natharyan/CS-2467-CV-Final-Project/README.md

 Week 1: Feature Detection, Matching, and Initial Pair Selection Feature Detection and Extraction:
-We’ll first implement SIFT or ORB from scratch or using OpenCV functions to detect and extract keypoints and descriptors from the images.(done - left to integrate)
+We’ll first implement SIFT or ORB from scratch or using OpenCV functions to detect and extract keypoints and descriptors from the images.(done - left to integrate)(Manya)
 Output: Keypoints and descriptors for each image.
 Deliverables: Visualization of the detected key points on sample images to confirm quality and density.

 Feature Matching:
-We’ll then employ a matching algorithm like Brute-Force Matcher (BFMatcher)(done) or FLANN-based matcher for descriptor matching between image pairs.
- We’ll perform filter matching using Lowe’s ratio test to remove ambiguous matches.(done)
+We’ll then employ a matching algorithm like Brute-Force Matcher (BFMatcher)(done)(Aryan) or FLANN-based matcher for descriptor matching between image pairs.
+(Aryan) We’ll perform filter matching using Lowe’s ratio test to remove ambiguous matches.(done)(Aryan)
-Output: Matched keypoints between image pairs.
+Output: Matched keypoints between image pairs.(Manya)
-Deliverables: Plotted matches between image pairs to ensure correctness.
+Deliverables: Plotted matches between image pairs to ensure correctness.(done)(Manya)

 Initial Pair Selection:
-We’ll use a geometric criterion (e.g., maximum number of inliers from epipolar constraint) to select the best initial image pair(done).
+We’ll use a geometric criterion (e.g., maximum number of inliers from epipolar constraint) to select the best initial image pair(done).(Aryan)
-We’ll implement the 8-point algorithm or use RANSAC to estimate the fundamental matrix and remove outliers.
+We’ll implement the 8-point algorithm or use RANSAC to estimate the fundamental matrix and remove outliers.(Manya)
 Output: Fundamental matrix and inlier matches.
-Deliverables: Visualization of the epipolar lines and inliers.(done)
+Deliverables: Visualization of the epipolar lines and inliers.(done)(Aryan)

 #########################################################################################

 Week 2: Camera Pose Estimation, Triangulation, and Point Cloud Generation

 Camera Pose Estimation:
 We’ll decompose the essential matrix (computed from the fundamental matrix) to obtain the rotation and translation between the initial image pair.
+(Aryan)
-We’ll choose the correct pose by ensuring positive depth for the reconstructed points.
+We’ll choose the correct pose by ensuring positive depth for the reconstructed points.(Aryan)
 Output: Rotation and translation matrices for the initial pair.
 Deliverables: We’ll document the selection process for the correct pose.

-Triangulation:
+Triangulation:(Manya)
 We’ll then implement a triangulation method (e.g., Direct Linear Transform) to reconstruct 3D points from the matched inliers.
-We’ll ensure depth consistency and remove points that fall behind the cameras.
+We’ll ensure depth consistency and remove points that fall behind the cameras.(Manya)
-Output: 3D point cloud for the initial image pair.
+Output: 3D point cloud for the initial image pair.(Manya)
-Deliverables: Visualization of the initial 3D point cloud using tools like matplotlib or Open3D.
+Deliverables: Visualization of the initial 3D point cloud using tools like matplotlib or Open3D.(Manya)

 #########################################################################################

+(post 10th for Aryan)

 Week 3: Incremental Reconstruction(Incremental SFM), Dense Reconstruction, and Final Presentation